magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 as you type a value in any input field, the Shopping Calculator will show you in red the calculated Total.

-I'm really bad with HTML/CSS and I'm pretty sure that most of you cam improve the UX even better than this.
+I'm really bad with HTML/CSS and I'm pretty sure that most of you can improve the UX even better than this.

-You can now stop the CLJ REPL and the boot process and reset the branch as usual:
+You can now stop the CLJ REPL and the boot process, and then reset the branch as usual:

 ```bash